vinh1988/FedAvgBART/README.md

 Implementations of various Federated Learning (FL) algorithms in PyTorch, especially for research purposes.

-## Federated Text Classification with DistilBART
+## Federated Text Classification with BART and DistilBART

 This repository contains an implementation of Federated Learning with DistilBART for text classification on the 20 Newsgroups dataset.
 The implementation includes support for non-IID data distribution across clients using Dirichlet distribution.

 ## Features

-- Federated Learning with DistilBART (distilled version of BART)
+- Federated Learning with BART and DistilBART
+  - 10 clients with non-IID data distribution
+  - 22 communication rounds
+  - Batch size of 8 for efficient training
 - Support for 20 Newsgroups text classification (20 classes)
 - Non-IID data partitioning using Dirichlet distribution
+- Comprehensive metrics tracking (accuracy, F1, precision, recall)
+- Model checkpointing and versioning
 - Client-side model training with local updates
 - Centralized model aggregation (FedAvg)
 - Comprehensive evaluation metrics (accuracy, F1, precision, recall)